OCR-D/ocr-d.github.io/docs/guide.md

   3. ensuring compatible definitions and interfaces, which is essential for sustainable, scalable workflows

-The main focus for the purpose of this document is the first point.
+This document is mainly focusing on the first point.

-The structure and syntax of the `ocrd-tool.json` is [defined by a JSON Schema](https://ocr-d.github.io/ocrd_tool#definition) and exepcts JSON Schema for the parameter definitions.
+The structure and syntax of the `ocrd-tool.json` is [defined by a JSON Schema](https://ocr-d.github.io/ocrd_tool#definition) and expects JSON Schema for the parameter definitions.
 In addition to the schema, the `ocrd` command line tool can help you [validate the ocrd-tool.json](#validating-ocr-d-tool-json)